 New icon set

 It’s a good idea to consider home contents insurance so that your belongings are protected in the event of damage or loss.

-Home contents insurance is not included in tenancy or leasehold agreements and is separate from building insurance, so every resident is responsible for making their own insurance arrangements.
+Home contents insurance is not included in tenancy or leasehold agreements and is separate from building insurance.
+Every resident is responsible for making their own insurance arrangements.

-To help you decide whether home contents insurance is right for you, we’ve teamed up with Thistle Tenant Risks and Great Lakes Insurance UK Limited who provide specialist tenants contents insurance policies to offer the My Home Contents Insurance scheme.
+To help you decide whether home contents insurance is right for you, we’ve teamed up with Thistle Tenant Risks and Great Lakes Insurance UK Limited.
+They both provide specialist tenants contents insurance policies to offer the My Home Contents Insurance scheme.

-Whichever home contents insurer you choose, look for a provider who’s regulated by the Financial Conduct Authority (FCA).
+Whichever home contents insurer you choose, look for a provider who’s regulated by the Financial Conduct Authority.
 You might find it helpful to use a comparison website.

+New icon set